Applying for a B2 Visitor Visa while your Marriage Based I-130 is Pending Via Consular Processing

 Step 3.
 Pay the visitor visa application fee

 Step 4.
-Take appointment for visa interview
+Make appointment for a visa interview

 After you pay the fees, you will have to schedule 2 appointments as part of the visitor visa process.
 The two-part appointment process consists of an appointment with one of the five Offsite Facilitation Center (OFC) to give Biometrics information that includes fingerprinting and photograph, and second an appointment with the Consulate or Embassy for a personal visa interview.